Contact Us for a Free Consultation (213) 542-0979

 • what type of property they took.

-This is definitely something you don't want on your record, but once a good defense attorney starts talking to them about it, they decide to downgrade the charge.
+The prosecutors have some discretion.
+Sometimes, they'll file a robbery against somebody, which is a strike, a violent felony.
+You don't want this on your record, but once a good defense attorney starts talking to them about it, they decide to downgrade the charge.

-So, in these type of robbery cases, it's crucial to get somebody like me, who's been doing this for almost three decades and know how to get the best result.
+So, in these types of robbery cases, it's crucial to get somebody like me, who's been doing this for almost three decades and knows how to get the best result.
+Pick up the phone.
+Take the first step.
+Ask for a meeting with Ron Hedding.
+I'm ready to help.

 Menu